Elimination Chamber: Match history

 The Elimination Chamber debuted at WWE's event Survivor Series at Madison Square Garden in November 2002.
-Since the inaugural match, there have been 31 other matches (32 overall) as of Elimination Chamber in February 2023.
-The Raw brand has been featured the most with 17 matches, including two joint-branded matches with SmackDown.
+Since the inaugural match, there have been 35 other matches (36 overall) as of Elimination Chamber in March 2025.
+The Raw brand has been featured the most with 21 matches, including six joint-branded matches with SmackDown.
 ECW has been featured in two matches, including its joint-branded match with SmackDown.
-The SmackDown brand has been featured in ten matches, including the joint-branded matches with both ECW and Raw.
-The Elimination Chamber event has featured more Elimination Chamber matches than any other WWE pay-per-view event, with 23 matches being held.
-Triple H has the most victories with four.
-Chris Jericho and Randy Orton hold the distinctions of being involved in the most Elimination Chamber matches to date (8) and Jericho has eliminated the most wrestlers (10).
-Braun Strowman and Shayna Baszler have the most eliminations in a single Elimination Chamber match (5); Baszler is also the only winner to eliminate all other opponents in a single match.
+The SmackDown brand has been featured in 14 matches, including the joint-branded matches with both ECW and Raw.
+The Elimination Chamber event has featured more Elimination Chamber matches than any other WWE pay-per-view event, with 27 matches being held.
+Triple H and John Cena have the most victories with 4.
+Randy Orton holds the distinction of being involved in the most Elimination Chamber matches to date with 9.
+Chris Jericho has eliminated the most wrestlers with 10.
+Braun Strowman and Shayna Baszler have the most eliminations in a single Elimination Chamber match (5); Baszler is also the only winner to eliminate all other opponents in a single match (Strowman's five eliminations occurred during the seven-man Chamber match).